Community Calendar Report for Thursday, June 11th, 2026.

 [On the radio, Kick off your weekend with our fantastic Friday lineup!
 After the 6:00pm news, enjoy “That Thing with Rich Appel” featuring top forty hits from the 70s.
 At 9:00pm, tune into “The Titus Jennings Experience” offering music from all genres, followed by “The Midnight Special” with Marilyn Rea Beyer at 11:00pm for music, farce comedy, and late-night escape.]

 [On the radio, tune in for Country Classics at 5:00 Saturday evening with host Sheri Timsak.
-At 7:00, Jackson Smith and Steve Girbach are in with Songs from the Trail.
+At 7:00, take a trip back to the best of the 80s and 90s with the Mix Tape show (that’s a 120-minute TDK cassette tape for those in the know) hosted by WVBI’s Adam Pettigrew.
 Mark Beltaire takes over at 9:00 with Rockin’ the Boat and continues at 10:00 with the Blues Cruise.
 Cousin Dan wraps up the evening with the Too Good Radio Show starting at 11:00.]

-Sunday, there are services at the Christian Church at 10:00 and mass at Holy Cross at 12:15.
+Sunday, there are services at the Episcopal Mission at 9:00 and at the Christian Church at 10:00.
+Mass is at Holy Cross at 12:15.

-NAME OF DAY: The BIC Center Name of the Day is Jared.
-If that’s your name, head on down to the BIC Center to pick out a free drink of your choice.
+Today’s BIC Center Name of the Day is Mary.
+If that’s your name, come on down to the BIC Center today to pick out a free drink of your choice.

-BIRTHDAYS: Eula Thomas celebrates today.
-Happy Birthday to Eula, and if we missed you on the list, Happy Birthday to you too from everyone at WVBI and your Beaver Island Community Center.
+On our Birthday List: Alice Ledbetter is celebrating today.
+Happy Birthday to Alice and if we missed you on the list, Happy Birthday to you too from everyone at the BIC Center and WVBI.

 On a lighter note…

-That’s the W-V-B-I Community Calendar Report for this Beaver Island Wednesday, November 26th, 2025.
-I’m Kevin Boyle reporting from W-V-B-I’s Langford Family Studios Wishing you a great day and asking you: why not go ahead and make it the best day ever?
+That’s the W-V-B-I Community Calendar Report for this Beaver Island Monday, June 8th, 2026.
+I’m Greg Doig reporting from W-V-B-I’s Langford Family Studios wishing you a great day and asking: why not go ahead and make it the best day ever?
 And thanks for listening.

 ###